Safe sleep for babies: AAP guidelines and SIDS explained

 IN THIS ARTICLE

-According to the CDC, there are about 3,500 sleep-related deaths among U.S. babies each year, including sudden infant death syndrome (SIDS), accidental suffocation, and other unknown causes.
+According to the CDC, there are 3,700 sleep-related deaths among U.S. babies each year, including sudden infant death syndrome (SIDS), accidental suffocation, and other unknown causes.

-Most of these deaths can be prevented by taking certain precautions that AAP have outlined in their guidelines.
+Most of these deaths can be prevented by taking certain precautions that AAP has outlined in its guidelines.
 Here’s a brief rundown of the most important points:

 2. Avoid swaddling after your baby shows signs of being able to roll over, which often occurs at three or four months but can also happen earlier.

-4. Avoid putting hats on your infant when indoors except in the first hours of life or in the NICU.
+4. Avoid putting hats on your infant when indoors and during sleep, except in the first hours of life or in the NICU.

 5. Room-sharing (but not bed-sharing) is encouraged, ideally for at least six months.